• Skip to primary navigation

 In car accident cases, if the injury was a foreseeable result of the tortfeasor’s (negligent driver’s conduct), the tortfeasor is generally liable for damages, regardless of whether the injuries were a direct or indirect result of the car accident.

-For prompt assistance with a negligence claim, contact an experienced Lake Charles personal injury attorney from Hoffoss Devall.
+For prompt assistance with a negligence claim, contact an experienced Lake Charles personal injury attorney from Lee Hoffoss Injury Lawyers.
 Our firm has a small-town feel and access to nationwide resources.

 Fatal Car Crash Near Natchitoches